mongock/flamingock-docs/site/v1/driver/driver-dynamodb.md

 [[TOC]]

 ## Introduction
-This section explains the Mongock Driver for DynamoDB and how to use it.
+This section explains the Flamingock Driver for DynamoDB and how to use it.
 <br />

 -------------------------------------------

 ## DynamoDB driver options and compatibility

-Mongock provides the `DynamoDBDriver`, which is compatible with the library `com.amazonaws:aws-java-sdk-dynamodb` 1.x.x.
+Flamingock provides the `DynamoDBDriver`, which is compatible with the library `com.amazonaws:aws-java-sdk-dynamodb` 1.x.x.

-You can also use the Mongock spring extension to get advantage from the autconfigure approach with Springboot.
+You can also use the Flamingock spring extension to get advantage from the autconfigure approach with Springboot.

 <br />